Remind Me Again?

 I don’t know if that means I have more to do these days, or I am a little less organized.

-Let me tell you, I am not going to use the word “forgetful” yet.
+I don’t know about you, but I’m not ready to use the word “forgetful” yet.

-Believe me, I get very frustrated when I have to search for paper notes in my purse or kitchen drawers.
+Believe me, I get very frustrated when I have to search for paper notes in my purse or post-its on my refrigerator.

 (This post may contain affiliate links, view our disclosure policy for details.)